 Pros: Designed to work with Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10, the K800’s standout feature is its rechargeable universal micro-USB cable, which means there’s no need for batteries.
-Three to six hours of charging can last up to 10 days depending on use, with the keyboard able to be used while in charging mode.
+Three to six hours of charging can last up to 10 days depending on use.
+And even better, the keyboard can be used while charging.

-Cons: Customers agree that the keyboard’s biggest con is the fragility of the keys, making cleaning the keyboard difficult.
-The Logitech K800 is our only keyboard that doesn’t come with a mouse, which can be a pro or con depending on your situation.
+Cons: The Logitech K800 doesn’t come with a mouse, which can be a pro or con depending on your situation.

 3. Logitech K350 Wireless Keyboard